Bad Credit Warning Flags - Here's What Lenders Look For

 In today’s economy, no matter what you do, you’re almost certainly going to need a credit score to get credit.
 It doesn’t matter if you’ve got all the money in the world, lenders will still look for bad credit red flags in your credit history.

 Well, not all lenders.
-In an attempt to encourage fair lending, we at Salad Money provide loans to workers, regardless of credit scores or history.
+In an attempt to encourage fair lending, we at Salad Money provide loans to workers, without using your credit score in the initial lending decision.

 We do this with the help of our open banking based affordability assessment, which is unaffected by poor credit scores.